stackgl/shader-school/exercises/03-intro-3/README.md

 * `ivec2, ivec3, ivec4`: Integer vector
 * `vec2, vec3, vec4`: Floating point vector

-Floating point vectors and can have the same precision specifiers as floats, so `lowp vec2` is a low precision float vector, for example.
+Floating point vectors can have the same precision specifiers as floats, so `lowp vec2` is a low precision float vector, for example.
 The vector type keywords are also used to construct vectors.
 Here are some examples:

 ```glsl
 precision mediump float;